aptos-labs/aptos-core/developer-docs-site/docs/guides/indexing.md

 ---
-title: "Indexing"
+title: "Use the Aptos Indexer"
 slug: "indexing"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Indexing
+# Use the Aptos Indexer

-## Concept
+This page describes how to employ data from the Aptos Indexer in your apps.
+To instead operate an indexer, follow [Run an Indexer](../nodes/indexer-fullnode.md).

-An application built on the Aptos blockchain, on any blockchain for that matter, requires that the raw data from the blockchain be shaped by the application-specific data model before the application can consume it.
-The [Aptos Node API](https://fullnode.devnet.aptoslabs.com/v1/spec#/), using which a client can interact with the Aptos blockchain, is not designed to support data shaping.
-Moreover, the ledger data you get back using this API contains the data only for the transactions **initiated by you**.
-It does not provide the data for the transactions initiated by the others.
-This data is insufficient and too slow for an application that must access the blockchain data in an omniscient way to serve multiple users of the application.
+Typical applications built on the Aptos blockchain, on any blockchain for that matter, require the raw blockchain data to be shaped and stored in an application-specific manner.
+This is essential to supporting low-latency and rich experiences when consuming blockchain data in end-user apps from millions of users.
+The [Aptos Node API](https://aptos.dev/nodes/aptos-api-spec#/) provides a lower level, stable and generic API and is not designed to support data shaping or therefore such rich end-user experiences directly.

-Indexer is a solution to this problem.
-See below a high-level block diagram of how Aptos indexing works.
+The Aptos Indexer is the answer to this need, allowing the data shaping critical to real-time app use.
+See this high-level diagram for how Aptos indexing works:

 <center>
 <ThemedImage